-The high cost key assets are listed and we also need to manage and maintain all the other assets.
+Above are only an indication of our key assets however we mustn't forget we also need to manage and maintain all the other assets.
 The signs and road markings, benches and bollards, railings and drainage ditches amongst them.

-- We are responsible for maintaining a significant and important asset. - We spend more than some but it is still below what is required. - Traffic growth is a significant issue increasing wear and tear on our roads.
+- We are responsible for maintaining many significant and important assets. - While we primarily prioritise spend on a risk based approach there are many other influences that can play a part. - Traffic growth is a significant issue increasing wear and tear on our roads.